-When Australia federated, they needed a location for the capitol.
+When Australia federated, they needed a location for the capital.
 Melbourne was the biggest city at the time, but Sydney was rapidly growing and eventually surpassed Melbourne as the largest city in Australia.
 So, the powers that be chose a middle ground.
 Between the two powerhouses sat the tiny unsuspecting town of Canberra, full of sheep, Aboriginals, and a single general store.

 The capitol was designed from the start to be a city of politicians.
 Australia launched an international design competition, which was won by an American couple from Chicago, Walter Burley Griffin and Marion Mahony Griffin.
 Marion Mahony Griffin turns out to be a pretty impressive lady.
-She was one of the first licensed female architects in the world, and worked with her husband and Frank Lloyd Wright.
+She was one of the first licensed female architects in the world and worked with her husband and Frank Lloyd Wright.
 She was instrumental and often under-recognized for her contributions to the Prairie School of architecture.

 The city’s design is based on the Parliamentary Triangle, connecting the Parliament House, Defence Headquarters, and City Hill.
 The natural landscape creates a line through Red Hill and Mount Ainslie, with the water feature, a man-made lake, bisecting the line.

 The climate of Canberra is extremely arid, very apparent to us after weeks of the Gold Coast humidity.
-The city layout provides for wide open spaces throughout the city, so although it’s in Australia’s top 10 biggest cities, it’s very residential; there’s plenty of room and no sky scrapers to be seen!
+The city layout provides for wide open spaces throughout the city, so although it’s in Australia’s top 10 biggest cities, it’s very residential; there’s plenty of room and no skyscrapers to be seen!

 The first morning we woke up early and went to hike up Mount Ainslie to get a view of the city.
 Mount Ainslie is one of the points of the land axis in the cities design, and at 843 meters tall, provides a wonderful view of the city.
 The mountain is in the Mount Ainslie Nature Reserve, which is also home to eastern grey kangaroos.
 We saw a cute little herd of them on our walk!